Rohit-554/Rohit-554/README.md

 - Most of my codes work on hopes and prayers
 - I fear if someone would ask me about any topic 🙃
-- CDCP is the become new HOPE (chatgpt, Deepseek, Claude, Perplexity)
+- CDCP is the  new HOPE (chatgpt, Deepseek, Claude, Perplexity)
 - "Works on my machine" is my staus before delivering
 - I've restarted more servers than relationships